Overview

 Time Period

 The heatmap currently shows data from the most recent completed summer season (Memorial Day through Labor Day).
-During the live summer season, it will update weekly to show season-to-date cumulative noise exposure.
-A "Summer 2025 (Historical)" or "Summer 2026 — Updated weekly" label is always displayed on the map.
+During the live summer season, it updates weekly to show season-to-date cumulative noise exposure.
+A “Summer 2025 (Historical)” label — or, in-season, a “Season to Date” label — is always displayed on the map.

 Flight Track Color Coding

-The Routes view on the Community Noise Map color-codes flight tracks by aircraft category rather than by estimated noise level.
+The Routes view on the Community Noise Map color-codes flight tracks by aircraft category.
 This provides immediate visual differentiation of traffic patterns:

 A compact legend on the map doubles as a toggle control — click any category to show or hide its tracks.
 This works in conjunction with the aircraft category cards above the map.